bartgrundeken/turbo-repo-template/README.md

 Code style is determined by [Biome](https://biomejs.dev/).
 There are three code style commands included:

 - `check`: lints, formats, and fixes imports.
+This is run on committing the code.
 - `format`: formats the code
 - `lint`: lints code